Hall of Fame defensive lineman Curley Culp dies at 75

 AP Sports Writer

 KANSAS CITY, Mo.
-(AP) — Hall of Fame defensive lineman Curley Culp, who helped the Kansas City Chiefs win their first Super Bowl during a 14-year NFL career, died Saturday of complications from pancreatic cancer.
+(AP) — Curley Culp, the Hall of Fame defensive lineman who helped the Kansas City Chiefs win their first Super Bowl during a 14-year NFL career, died Saturday of complications from pancreatic cancer.
 He was 75.

 Culp announced this month that he had been diagnosed with stage 4 cancer.
 His wife, Collette Bloom Culp, announced “on behalf of our family and with a broken heart” the five-time All-Pro’s death.